How to Address Sibling Bullying

 Yes, individuals who experience sibling bullying can suffer long-term effects such as depression, anxiety, and low self-esteem.
 The impact of these experiences can affect their ability to form healthy relationships outside the family.
 Early intervention and support are key to mitigating these potential outcomes.

-Sibling rivalry typically involves occasional arguments and competition but is not characterized by an imbalance of power or intent to harm.
+Sibling rivalry typically involves occasional arguments and competition but is not characterised by an imbalance of power or intent to harm.
 Bullying, on the other hand, involves repeated harmful actions with a clear imbalance of power.
-If one child consistently feels victimized and the behavior is intended to hurt, it’s likely bullying.
+If one child consistently feels victimised and the behaviour is intended to hurt, it’s likely bullying.

 Approach the conversation with empathy and without accusations, asking open-ended questions about their experiences and feelings.
 It’s important to listen actively, showing that you take their concerns seriously and that their feelings are valid.
 This creates a safe environment for them to express themselves and trust in your support.

-Sibling bullying can manifest as repeated aggressive behavior, including physical harm, verbal insults, or social exclusion.
+Sibling bullying can manifest as repeated aggressive behaviour, including physical harm, verbal insults, or social exclusion.
 It often results in the victim feeling powerless and fearful of the aggressor.
-This behavior is different from normal sibling rivalry in its intensity and the distress it causes.
+This behaviour is different from normal sibling rivalry in its intensity and the distress it causes.

-Parents play a crucial role in both preventing and addressing sibling bullying by setting expectations for behavior, intervening in conflicts, and modeling respectful relationships.
+Parents play a crucial role in both preventing and addressing sibling bullying by setting expectations for behaviour, intervening in conflicts, and modelling respectful relationships.
 They should monitor their children’s interactions and be proactive in teaching empathy and conflict resolution skills.
-Ignoring the problem or showing favoritism can exacerbate bullying behaviors.
+Ignoring the problem or showing favouritism can exacerbate bullying behaviours.